-Regarding the taxability of GST on liquidated damages, compensation, and penalties assessed for contract violations, the CBIC recently released a new circular to give clarifications.
+Regarding the taxability of GST on liquidated damages, compensation, and penalties assessed for contract violations, the CBIC recently released a new circular to clarify things.
 Since the service tax was imposed, this issue has attracted attention and been litigated.
 The problem is clear from examples like how tax regulations interpret payments made to an employer by an employee who did not give the required amount of notice.
 Under the GST regime, inquiries like, ‘can the payment be considered consideration or taxable value’, ‘is it taxable under GST’, etc. are still made.

 According to CESTAT judgments, service tax does not apply to these liquidated damages for breach of contract.
 The advance decisions, however, have always regarded payments as taxable at 18% GST under the GST law by treating them as a service compensation for tolerating conduct.
 Many taxpayers under the GST regime have been able to argue that the current interpretation conflicts with the position taken by the former tax regime due to the gap between the two tax laws.